 It's marathon time at FMU, so I've cooked up a special premium to offer pledgers: a collection of rare and great cassette-only tracks.
 Come join me tomorrow from noon to 3:00 ET as I try to help the station meet its all-important annual fundraising goal: http://wfmu.org/playlists/shows/59755

 A (long-winded) question: Which newer rock bands or musicians would you say have a truly original sound -- one that isn't filled with obvious references to other musicians or earlier decades?
-Or that at least blend their borrowings in a highly original way?
+Or that blends their borrowings in a highly original way?

 Clearly no music is without influence, but in their time, say, "Trout Mask Replica" or Robert Wyatt's "Rock Bottom" didn't sound like too many other records.
-Are there recent recordings by newer rock musicians with that degree, or close to that degree, of originality and personality?
+What are some recent recordings by newer rock musicians that have that degree, or close to that degree, of originality and personality?